Resonance Disorders

 Hypernasality

-Surgical management is the most common treatment for hypernasal speech due to velopharyngeal insufficiency (structural) and may also be used to treat oronasal fistulas that are symptomatic for speech.
-Procedures include the following:
+Surgical management is the most common treatment for hypernasal speech due to velopharyngeal insufficiency (VPI; structural) and may also be used to treat oronasal fistulas that are symptomatic for speech.
+Procedures include the following (Tse et al., 2023):

-• Pharyngeal flap—flap raised from the posterior pharyngeal wall and surgically connected to velum to close the pharyngeal port in midline while leaving lateral ports for nasal breathing and production of nasal sounds
+Pharynx-based surgery, such as pharyngeal flap (flap raised from the posterior pharyngeal wall and surgically connected to the velum to close the pharyngeal port at midline while leaving the lateral ports open for nasal breathing and the production of nasal sounds) and sphincter pharyngoplasty (flaps raised from the posterior pharyngeal wall and surgically transposed to a horizontal inset along the posterior pharyngeal wall to reduce the diameter of the VP port).

 Hyponasality